-a.
-Senior trainees may be reimbursed up to \$3,000 for Board-related purchases or courses, such as: board exam and review fees, travel expenses incurred during residency/fellowship training, books, Apps, etc.
+- a.
+Trainees may be reimbursed up to the below amounts per academic year for expenses related to educational resources/materials, conferences, professional society memberships (not covered by the program), and licensing fees incurred while completing their training within the policy guidelines. - b.
+Senior trainees may be reimbursed up to the below amount for Board-related purchases or courses, such as: board exam and review fees, travel expenses incurred during residency/fellowship training, books, Apps, etc.